A different way to think about Product…

 To help you ‘give it a crack’ we’ve created Proxi ASSET, which is a 3-day (6 half days) coaching programme designed to give you a helping hand.
 Over the course of the programme we’ll help you get to grips with at least 6 of the pillars and get you to a point that you can make practical use of the Proxi template/technique.
 We’ll run alongside you, nudge you in the right direction and make sure you’re doing it right.
 It’s that simple.

-It costs $3K, is run by an experienced Product Manager and is ultimately all about you and making sure you get what you need now.
+It's run by an experienced Product Manager and is ultimately all about you and making sure you get what you need now.